Thriving

 Importance of social connections

 Seniors do better when they are social.
 When they have others around them in their lives, their measures of health and wellbeing are higher.
 Connected people are less depressed and better recover from acute illnesses (including heart attacks).
 "Studies consistently show that having an extensive and diverse social network is linked to better health and wellbeing.
-Compared to the socially isolated, connected individuals live longer, are less depressed, and are more likely to recover from heart attacks, strokes, and other acute illnesses." - http://aging.nautil.us/feature/179/the-real-secret-of-youth-is-complexity
+Compared to the socially isolated, connected individuals live longer, are less depressed, and are more likely to recover from heart attacks, strokes, and other acute illnesses." - Nautilus magazine

 People who examine seniors note that they desire one thing above almost everything else: independence.
 People will sacrifice longevity for independence.